What is a Will?

 A will is a document that states what happens to your possessions, including property and money, after you pass away.

-There are many reasons to make a will, but the most important one is that you can decide who your estate goes to after you pass away.
-This is especially important if you have children and you need to specify who will care for them, or if you and your partner are not married, because they will not automatically inherit from you otherwise.
+There are many reasons to make a will, but the most important is that you can decide who your estate goes to after you pass away.
+This is especially important if you have children and need to specify who will care for them, or if you and your partner are not married, because they will not automatically inherit from you otherwise.

 Find out more about why you should write a will and what to consider before making a will.